bilaltas/CodeKit-Free/readme.txt

 Your custom SASS, CSS, JS and PHP customizations in same directory with the best advanced code editor CodeMirror.

 == Description ==
 Your custom SASS, CSS, JS and PHP customizations in same directory with the best advanced code editor CodeMirror!
-Just "Command + S" to save and more.
+Just "Command + S" to save, and much more.
 You don't even need to enable the child-theme of your themes if you use this plugin.
 It also has responsive breakpoints to write specific CSS for each mobile device.

 = Main Features =
 1. Custom SASS or CSS editors (Including separate mobile devices and retina display devices SASS/CSS editors)